metaneutrons/snapdog2/docs/blueprint/05-cross-cutting-concerns.md

 1. **Avoid Exceptions for Control Flow:** Exceptions are reserved *only* for truly unexpected, unrecoverable, or programmer errors (e.g., `ArgumentNullException`, `NullReferenceException` indicating bugs, `OutOfMemoryException`, critical startup failures).
 They must **never** be used to signal expected operational failures like "Zone Not Found" or "Snapcast Connection Unavailable".
 2. **Result Pattern Encapsulation:** Operations that can fail gracefully must return either `SnapDog2.Core.Models.Result` (for void operations) or `SnapDog2.Core.Models.Result<T>` (for operations returning a value `T`).
 These objects encapsulate the success/failure status, an optional error message, and an optional originating `Exception` object (only populated if the failure was due to an *unexpected* exception caught at the infrastructure boundary).
 3. **Boundary Exception Handling:** `try/catch` blocks should primarily exist within the `/Infrastructure` layer, specifically around calls to external libraries (`Sturd.SnapcastNet`, `Knx.Falcon.Sdk`, `MQTTnet`, `HttpClient`, etc.) or system resources that might throw exceptions.
 When an exception is caught here (and potentially *after* resilience policies like Polly have failed), it **must** be logged with context and immediately converted into a `Result.Failure(ex)` object before being returned to the calling layer (`/Server`).
-4. **Propagation & Handling:** Callers (e.g., MediatR handlers in `/Server`, other services) **must** check the `IsSuccess` or `IsFailure` property of the returned `Result` object.
+4. **Propagation & Handling:** Callers (e.g., Cortex.Mediator handlers in `/Server`, other services) **must** check the `IsSuccess` or `IsFailure` property of the returned `Result` object.
 If `IsFailure` is true, the caller should handle the failure appropriately (e.g., log a warning/error, return the failure `Result` further up the stack, potentially publish an `ErrorNotification`).
 The `Value` property of `Result<T>` should only be accessed if `IsSuccess` is true.
-5. **API Layer Exception Handling:** The `/Api` layer translates `Result.Failure` outcomes received from MediatR handlers into appropriate HTTP error responses (e.g., 400 Bad Request, 404 Not Found, 500 Internal Server Error) using the standard `ApiResponse` structure (Section 11.4.1).
+5. **API Layer Exception Handling:** The `/Api` layer translates `Result.Failure` outcomes received from Cortex.Mediator handlers into appropriate HTTP error responses (e.g., 400 Bad Request, 404 Not Found, 500 Internal Server Error) using the standard `ApiResponse` structure (Section 11.4.1).
 Unhandled exceptions bubbling up to the API layer should be caught by global exception handling middleware, logged critically, and result in a generic 500 Internal Server Error response.

 ### 5.1.1.
 Result Pattern Implementation (Canonical Definition)